datafilter/HalfKey/motivation.md

 salt: twin.belong.hawk
 size: 8

-When you enter the pepper password in HalfKey, that outputs `8e01d42f`
+When you enter the pepper password in HalfKey, it outputs `8e01d42f`

 You use that to extend your password, for example just adding it to the end of your password, so your actual password becomes:
 `the.longer.the.password.the.better` `8e01d42f`